NILANJAN-01/DevOpsVoyage/README.md

-This Project is a Self purpose Practice Platform to get familier with DevOps culture It's an Open source Repo for a Biggener who wanted to grab the DevOps culture and habit :)
+"This project is a self-directed practice platform designed to help beginners familiarize themselves with DevOps culture.
+It’s an open-source repository aimed at anyone looking to adopt DevOps practices and habits."